Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Accelerated Noisy Power Method

-with $\Vert \bXi_t \Vert_2$ being easier to control in practice.
-We add that while our results focus on adversarial noise with bounded norm, they can be used in the context of stochastic noise, by using concentration inequalities to ensure that the noise conditions \eqref{eq:noiseconda}-\eqref{eq:noisecondb} hold with high probability.\pa{ajouté une partie sur applicabilité au bruit stochastique ?} \pa{dependecy on $\cos$ is ok to verify in practice, in practice how to verify those bounds ?}
+with $\Vert \bXi_t \Vert_2$ and $\cos\theta_k(\bU_k, \bX_0)$ being generally easier to control.
+We add that while our results focus on adversarial noise with bounded norm, they can be used in the context of stochastic noise, by using matrix concentration inequalities (see e.g. \citet{tropp2015}) to ensure that the noise conditions \eqref{eq:noiseconda}-\eqref{eq:noisecondb} hold with high probability.\pa{ajouté une partie sur applicabilité au bruit stochastique ?} \pa{dependecy on $\cos$ is ok to verify in practice, in practice how to verify those bounds ?}

-\textbf{Computational complexity.}\quad Denote by $c(\bA)$ the number of operations required to perform a noisy matrix-vector product $\bx\mapsto\bA\bx+\bxi$.
+\textbf{Computational complexity.}\quad Denote by $c(\bA)$ the number of operations required to perform a noisy matrix-vector product $\bm{x}\mapsto\bA\bm{x}+\bxi$.
 Then, the cost of an iteration of ANPM is $\mathcal{O}(kc(\bA) + d k^2)$, where the second term is the cost of a QR factorization and of the product $\bX_{t-1}\bR_t^{-1}$.
 In particular, the inversion of $\bR_t$ is relatively cheap, since it is a triangular matrix of size $k\times k$.
 This is the same complexity as an iteration of the non-accelerated noisy power method.

-\textbf{Choice of $\beta$.}\quad \cref{th:napm} requires $\beta$ to belong to the interval $[\lambda_{k+1}^2/4, \lambda_k^2/4)$, which gets smaller as the eigengap decreases, and the optimal choice $\beta^*$ requires knowledge of $\lambda_{k+1}$, which is a priori unknown.
+\textbf{Choice of $\beta$.}\quad \cref{th:napm} requires $\beta$ to belong to the interval $[\lambda_{k+1}^2/4, \lambda_k^2/4)$, which gets smaller as the eigengap decreases, and the optimal choice $\beta^\star$ requires knowledge of $\lambda_{k+1}$, which is a priori unknown.
 However, we prove in \cref{th:anpm_smallbeta} in \cref{apdx:anpm_beta_small} that for all $0<\beta < \lambda_{k+1}^2/4$, ANPM still converges faster than the non-accelerated Noisy Power Method, under the same noise conditions as those of \citet{hardt14}, showing that there is generally no drawback to using ANPM with smaller values of $\beta$.

 \textbf{Adaptive $\beta$.}\quad Taking inspiration from \citet{xu2023anpm}, we propose a heuristic to adaptively tune $\beta$.
 Letting $\bX_t$ have $k+1$ columns\footnote{Note that adding a column to $\bX_t$ leaves the evolution of the $k$ first columns unchanged.} instead of $k$, we set at each iteration $\beta_t$ as \pa{footnote clair ?}